Title

 A joint circular is issued in the Philippines allowing government officials and employees to convert their accumulated vacation leave credits into cash, providing additional funds for education, health, or emergency expenses, with restrictions and funding sourced from existing department savings.

-The rules aim to provide additional funds for employees to finance education, health, or emergency expenses by allowing monetization of accumulated vacation leave credits, enable employees to continue work and get paid even if monetizing leave, and authorize payment of monetized leave credits.
+It is intended to (1) provide additional funds for education, health, or emergencies by allowing employees to monetize accumulated vacation leave credits; (2) allow continued reporting for work while still being paid salary for actual services rendered even if the employee monetizes vacation leave; and (3) authorize payment of the monetized leave credits.

-It is the payment of the money value of accumulated vacation leave credits without the employee actually going on leave.
+It is the payment of the money value of accumulated vacation leave credits without actually going on leave of absence.

-It refers to the vacation leave credits earned and accumulated by an employee.
+It refers to the vacation leave credits earned by an employee.

-An employee must have accumulated at least fifteen (15) days of vacation leave/service credits to be eligible.
+The employee must have accumulated at least fifteen (15) days vacation leave/service credits.

-An employee can monetize a maximum of ten (10) working days of vacation leave/service credits once a year.
+A maximum of ten (10) working days of vacation leave/service credits.

-The employee is required to go on a five (5) day forced leave as provided under Executive Order 1077 dated January 9, 1986.
+Yes.
+Even after monetizing the maximum ten (10) working days, the employee must still go on five (5) days forced leave as provided under Executive Order No. 1077 (Jan.
+9, 1986).

-Yes, teachers with accumulated service credits can avail of the monetization privilege provided their service credits are converted to vacation and sick leave based on the conversion rate prescribed in CSC MC No. 9, s.
-1988.
+Teachers who have accumulated service credits may avail the privilege, provided the service credits are converted to vacation and sick leave in accordance with the conversion rate prescribed in Item 2.2 of CSC Memorandum Circular No. 9, series of 1988.

 Analyze Cases Smarter, Faster